OllyK/rse-jobscraper/README.md

 - BeautifulSoup
 - Selenium

+You will also need to download and install the [Chrome Webdriver](https://chromedriver.chromium.org/downloads) to use with Selenium.
+Once downloaded, change the path in `utils.py`.

 ### Useage
 If you want to send an email enter your from/to address and password in the appropriate place in jobscraper.py.